Pallavi-Raveendranadreddy/Muttiple-capacity-with-infinite-capacity/README.md

 ## Program:
 ```

-DEVELOPED BY : Aruru Sai Bandhavi
+DEVELOPED BY : Valasareddy Pallavi
-REGISTER NO : 212221240006
+REGISTER NO : 212221240059

 import math
 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))